South West Coast Path: North Cornwall

 The long, sandy Watergate Bay leads to St Columb Porth and Newquay.
 A rail link with through trains to London and the North of England on summer weekends has helped the town prosper as a seaside resort which is visited by both surfers and clubbers.
 On the far side of the town, beyond Fistral Beach, lies the River Gannel.
 There is a seasonal ferry to Crantock, plus three tidal footbridges along the river which are passable at various states of the tide, otherwise at the highest tide it may be necessary to detour inland to use the road bridge.

 The path now skirts Pentire Point West and then Kelsey Head to reach Holywell Bay, another surfing beach.
 After passing round Penhale and crossing Penhale Sands the path enters Perranporth, then climbs out the other side back onto a stretch of cliffs past Cligga Head to the village of St Agnes.
-Past St Agnes Head, a breeding ground for seabirds, lies the ruins of Tywarnhayle Mine and the inlet at Chapel Porth.
-Next are the ruins of Wheal Charlotte mine and then Porthtowan village.
+Past St Agnes Head, a breeding ground for seabirds, lie the ruins of Tywarnhayle Mine and a descent past the picturesque remains of Wheal Coates tin mine (National Trust) down to a small beach at Chapel Porth.
+Above this cove on the south side are the less extensive ruins of Great Wheal Charlotte mine, consisting of one wall of a pump engine house within an extensive debris field.
+The path then descends to a popular sandy cove with pub and car park near Porthtowan village.

 After passing Nancekuke firing ranges, the path drops into Portreath, once a busy port serving inland tin mines around Redruth.
 Beyond lies Carvannel Downs with Samphire Island just off the coast, and then the Reskajeage Downs better known locally as North Cliffs.
 Beyond the cove at Hell's Mouth, the path runs northwards to pass around Navax Point and Godrevy Point, offshore from which lies Godrevy Island with its lighthouse.